Keyboard shortcuts

 sudo systemctl enable dnstapir-edm

-sudo systemctl enable dnstapir-renew
+sudo systemctl enable dnstapir-renew.timer

 Sample Config for Resolvers